Roasted Duck Leg Salad

 - Preheat oven to 350°F.

-- To finish the duck legs, remove the foil and wax paper.
-Turn the oven broiler to high.
-Cook until the skin becomes crispy.
-Remove the legs from the fat and place on a platter lined with paper towels.
-Reserve 2 tablespoons of the duck fat for use in the caramelized pears.
-(See Chef’s Note regarding the remaining duck fat.)
+- Remove the foil and wax paper and turn the oven broiler to high.
+Broil the duck until the skin is crispy, about 2 minutes.
+Remove the legs from the pan and place on a platter lined with paper a towel to drain.
+Reserve 2 tablespoons of the duck fat for the salad and set aside the remaining fat for another use.
+(See Chef’s Note.)

-- In a large sauté pan, heat the 2 tablespoons of reserved duck fat.
-Once the fat smokes lightly, add the pears and stir gently.
-Let the pears cook for 2 minutes or until they start to turn a light brown color.
+- In a large sauté pan, heat the 2 tablespoons of reserved duck fat over medium heat.
+As soon as the fat begins to smoke, add the pears and cook until they begin to turn golden brown, about 2 minutes, stirring gently.

-- To serve, place warm lentil-pear salad on a platter.
-Top with the duck legs and serve immediately.
+- To serve, spread the lentil salad on a platter.
+Arrange the duck legs over the salad and serve immediately.

-Once the duck fat has cooled down, strain through a fine screen sieve.
-Reserve this fat in the refrigerator and use in any recipe that calls for shortening.
-You can also use this fat to fry French fries or fried chicken!
+Once the duck fat has cooled slightly, strain through a fine-mesh sieve.
+Reserve the fat in the refrigerator and use in any recipe that calls for shortening.
+You can also use this fat to fry French fries or fried chicken.